 - Use fresh garlic.
 The flavor is less pungent and more sweet.
 My pesto comes out different every time depending on the freshness of the garlic.

-How To Use It.
+Ways To Use it.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.